filip-dobrocky/filip-dobrocky.github.io/content/works/cycle/index.md

 Originaly an electroacoustic composition, later video and live performance.

 The main object of interest is the 𝒃𝒊𝒄𝒚𝒄𝒍𝒆 - a mode of transport, a lifestyle or a target of a culture war.
 In the hegemony of automobilism, this simple and efficient way of getting through the city is often considered "extreme".
 The aim of this recording is emancipation of the bicycle.
-Field recordings made during city commutes, the noise of cars, sounds of bicycles, bicycle played as a musical instrument (using a violin bow, mallets, brushes, etc.)...
+Field recordings made during city commutes, the noise of cars, sounds of bicycles, bicycle played as a musical instrument.
 Cycle.

 ## sound